mongodb/specifications/source/unified-test-format/unified-test-format.rst

 executed.

-If the driver exposes an API to target a specific server for a command, the test runner SHOULD use the the client entity associated with the the session to execute the ``configureFailPoint`` command.
+If the driver exposes an API to target a specific server for a command, the test runner SHOULD use the client entity associated with the session to execute the ``configureFailPoint`` command.
 In this case, the test runner MUST also ensure that this command is excluded from the list of observed command monitoring events for this client (if applicable).
 If such an API is